baffou/PhaseLAB_doc/docs/source/codeExamples/inSilicoSimu.rst

         % model the experimental interferogram
         Itf = CGMinSilico(IM0,'shotNoise',true);

-        % processin the in Silico images
+        % processing the in Silico images
         IM = QLSIprocess(Itf,IL);

         % display the theoretical and in Silico images